stefanegli/ResxFormatter/README.md

 resx_formatter_sort_entries=true
 resx_formatter_remove_xsd_schema=true
 resx_formatter_remove_documentation_comment=true
+resx_formatter_sort_comparer=OrdinalIgnoreCase
 ```

-If one of these keys is set then the corresponding settings in the extension cannot be modified.
+Comparer can be one of the following: _InvariantCulture, InvariantCultureIgnoreCase, OrdinalIgnoreCase, Ordinal_.
+The default value is _Ordinal_.

 | :information_source: You can format all resx files in the current solution folder via Extensions > ResxFormatter menu. |
 | ---- |